tinnamchoi/resumes/src/resume.typ

   from: "2023 Jul",
   to: "2024 Jul",
 )
 - We participate in the Australian Rover Challenge, an annual competition where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build.
-Sponsored by Boeing, Caterpillar Inc. (CAT), and more.
+Sponsored by Boeing, Caterpillar Inc. (CAT), and more

 #experience(
   company: "UNIHACK",
-  role: "Organizer",
+  role: "Organizer (Logistics)",
   location: "Australia (remote)",
-  technologies: "Slack",
+  technologies: "Communication, Slack",
   from: "2023 Apr",
   to: "Present",
 )
-- We are the largest hackathon in Australia, where students from all over the country come together to build projects in a weekend, with sponsors from Atlassian, AWS, and more
+- The largest hackathon in Australia with sponsors from Google, Microsoft, Facebook, Atlassian, GitHub, Adobe, and more

 #experience(
   company: "The University of Adelaide Computer Science Club",